swch/strivve-docs-nextjs/src/pages/integrations/cardupdatr/index.md

 ## CardUpdatr Integration Techniques

-CardUpdatr supports embedding and launching techniques from which you can easily integrate it into your application.
+CardUpdatr supports mutliple techniques from which you can easily integrate it into your application.

 Below is an example of the CardUpdatr journey to place cards to your top sites: